psyraxaus/Prosim2GSX/memory-bank/activeContext.md

    - Moving from a monolithic design to a modular service-oriented architecture
    - Core services have been extracted and are functioning well
    - GSX services extraction is complete
-   - Further GSX Controller modularization is in progress
+   - Further GSX Controller modularization is in progress (Phase 4.8 completed)
    - Improved separation of concerns and testability

 2. **Functional Status**